cod182/Milestone-Project-3/readme.md

 - Download as Zip
 - You can now open the project in a IDE or host to a server
 - Alternativly you can follow the steps above to deploy teh app on Heroku
-    - Your own valuees for each key will be needed
+    - Your own values for each key will be needed
 # Credits
 - Bootstrap for modal and navbar boilerplate
 - [Caching documentation](https://flask-caching.readthedocs.io/en/latest/)